Last Updated on March 8, 2021 by Dani

 Mermaids, sailors, pirates and lots of naked skin?

-I had been fascinated by the Mermaid Parade on Coney Island ever since the first time I heard about it a few years back.
-And this summer, I happened to be in New York when the iconic parade took place – there was no way I’d miss it (even if that meant not watching Germany’s second game in the soccer world cup).
+I had been fascinated by the Mermaid Parade in Coney Island ever since the first time I heard about it a few years back.
+And this summer, I finally happened to be in New York when the iconic parade took place.
+There was no way I’d miss it (even if that meant not watching Germany’s second game in the soccer world cup).

 ‘You’ll get to see lots of boobs!’ my friends kept telling me before the event, but obviously that wasn’t the only reason why I was eager to check out the parade 😉

 The Mermaid Parade was introduced in 1983 to celebrate the arrival of summer and to bring to life the mythology behind street names such as Mermaid and Neptune, which are among the main roads in Coney Island.
 Plus, it was supposed to encourage the locals to express themselves in an artistic way.

 Seeing that this June the Mermaid Parade marched down Surf Avenue and the Coney Island Boardwalk for the 32nd time, it seems like Coney Island’s artsy residents have made this celebration a fix institution in their annual event itineraries.